Large Star/Rose Extra Dimension with Small Leaves/Petals: A Low 5D Planck Scale with a Star/Rose Extra Dimension

 \subsubsection{Kaluza-Klein Gravitons}

-In an ADD model, gravity and possibly other exotic fields propagate into the extra dimensions.
+In an ADD model, gravity and possibly other exotic fields propagate into the EDS's.
 It is crucial for our proposition to have an idea of the implication of gravitons propagating into the bulk.
-The KK dimensional reduction of a 5D graviton \cite{Csaki:2004ay} leads to a tower of KK-gravitons with a zero mode, and one massless graviscalar (the radion).
-A massless graviphoton is also present if there is no boundary for the extra dimension (present for the $N$-rose $\mathcal{R}_N$ and absent for the $N$-star $\mathcal{S}_N$).
-As the existence of KK-gravitons can have important phenomenological effects, one has to extract their KK mass spectrum and their couplings to the SM fields.
+The KK-dimensional reduction of a 5D graviton \cite{Csaki:2004ay} leads to a tower of KK-gravitons with a zero-mode, and one massless graviscalar (the radion).
+A massless graviphoton is also present if there is no boundary for the EDS (present for the $N$-rose $\mathcal{R}_N$ and absent for the $N$-star $\mathcal{S}_N$).
+As the existence of KK-gravitons can have important phenomenological effects, one has to extract their KK-mass spectrum and their couplings to the SM-fields.
 By a suitable gauge choice, the Euler-Lagrange equations for a 5D massless graviton reduce to Klein-Gordon equations.
-One can thus study a 5D massless real scalar field coupled minimaly to the energy momentum tensor of the SM to obtain the KK mass spectrum and the couplings of spinless KK-gravitons.
-This 5D spinless graviton $\Phi$ couples to the energy momentum sources through the effective metric:
+As it was suggested in Ref.~\cite{Kim:2005aa}, one can thus study a 5D massless real scalar field coupled minimally to the energy momentum tensor of the SM to obtain the KK-mass spectrum and the couplings of spinless KK-gravitons.
+This 5D spinless graviton $\Phi$ couples to the energy momentum sources through the effective induced metric on the $J$-brane:

-The metric $g_{\mu \nu}$ and thus $\Phi$ have to be continuous at the junction.
-We focus on the compactification on $\mathcal{S}_N$.
-The case of $\mathcal{R}_N$ is very similar.
+Remember that the 5D metric has to be continuous at the junction, so it is also the case of $\Phi$ in our toy model of spinless gravitons.
+Moreover, $\Phi$ is a 5D massless real scalar field, so the KK-mode analysis is the same as in Subsection~\ref{KK_scalar_20} with $M_\Phi = 0$.
+We treat the brane-localized interactions with the SM-fields as a perturbation.
+The zero-mode is identified with the 4D massless graviton, it propagates into the whole star/rose graph and its wave function is given in Eq.~\ref{zero_mode_sol_Phi_2}.
+We focus on the compactification on $\mathcal{S}_N$ since the case of $\mathcal{R}_N$ is very similar.
 The coupling of the 5D spinless graviton to the energy momentum tensor